ace-dent/demo-toybox/NOVA2024/README.md

 Code was optimized with the excellent [PXA Viz](https://carlc27843.itch.io/pico-8-source-compression-visualizer) tool by @carlc27843.

 Special thanks to the NOVA event team, inc. @rc55 and @djh0ffman; Dave84 for encouragement and guidance when I wavered!
+Thanks to ne7 who created ASCII art for everyone's handle.

 ## Legal